IllusionMods/KKS_VR/README.md

 The game (not the studio) also can be launched without any added arguments if SteamVR is running.

 ## Tip
- * Be advised to set InterPupillary Distance (IPD) in the settings to change the scale of the world according to a personal preference and used hardware.
+ * Be advised to set InterPupillary Distance (IPD) in the settings to change the scale of the world according to own taste and used hardware.

 ## Controls Game
 ### Overview